Heriri2525/GitHubCloneProject/README.md

+# GitHubCloneProject
-This is the description of my repo
+This is the description of my repo.

 Modification in main branch.

-Modify README in main branch
+## Objective
+Practice creating branches, making changes, and resolving merge conflicts.